What Am I Hungry For?

 Many of my clients feel some emotional connection to the hunger also, which can keep them stuck in the grips of their eating disorder or disordered eating patterns.
 If this is how you are feeling please reach out - we can help you with this :)

 Sometimes we think we’re still hungry when we’re really just not satisfied with our intake.
 Say you’re craving something salty and crunchy after lunch, for instance, but you choose to eat an orange instead of having chips.
 As a result, you may be left feeling unfulfilled or unsatisfied, which can then lead to you overeating when you do eventually give into what it is your body is telling you it needs.
 If you find that you’re not truly satisfied with your intake, you may be missing out on the “satisfaction factor,” which is an essential piece causing this hunger that makes up the fullness equation!

 If you find that you’re never full after eating, this could be due to eating out of emotional hunger rather than physical hunger.
-Tuning into this and by keeping a hunger/fullness log should help you get a better understanding of what is driving your need for food.
+Start by slowing down, tuning in and connecting the dots with your intake and mood.
+This should give you a better understanding of what is driving your need for food.